Tommy-layy/Connect_Four/README.md

 ### ***Future Changes/Updates***

-- [ ] Clean and polish with new gained knowledge to make page more aesthetic
+- [ ] Clean and polish with newly gained knowledge to make page more aesthetic
 - [ ] Make more mobile friendly

 ***